Camp - General

 Who is the organizer?

 Panorama GK, an English Adventure Group company and a licensed travel agency, organizes English Adventure camps.
 Since 2019 Panorama GK has officially become the camp organizer and coordinated travel-related logistics, while YK English Adventure continued to create and provide camp program contents.
 The two companies worked closely together to create special camp experiences for our Happy Campers.

 Who are the staff?

-Our Leaders come from countries including the USA, Canada, Australia and Japan (returnee).
+Our Team Leaders come from as many as 30 countries including the USA, Canada, Australia, India, Philippines, France, UK and Japan.
 English Adventure's safeguards lead the camp industry in Japan.
 We obtain criminal background checks for all candidates within the legal bounds of their country of origin and their country of residence.

 Each candidate goes through at least two carefully designed interviews with multiple members of the English Adventure team.
 Finally, we check the professional and character references that we require of each candidate, again with carefully designed questions.
 We eliminate any candidates who fail at any stage.
 Once we make the decision to hire a camp leader, they receive thorough training in our policies and practices to ensure that camp is a safe and secure experience for every child.